libp2p/workshop/examples/example-workshop/it/py/01-hello-world/lesson.md

 ## Your Task

-Create a Python program that prints "Hello, world!" to the console.
+Create a Python program that prints "Hello, World!" to the console.

 To complete this task:

 1. Create a new file named `hello-world.py` in the current directory
-2. Write a Python program that prints "Hello, world!" to the console
+2. Write a Python program that prints "Hello, World!" to the console
 3. Run the check command to verify your solution

 ## Hint - Getting Started